isislab-unisa/trace-me-now/docs/index.md

 ```
 ### OnPremiseMqtt

-The `OnPremiseMqtt` allows you to receive notifications from the system and to define a behaviour for each notification, as well as remove reception of notifications.
+The `OnPremiseMqtt` allows you to receive notifications from the system, when using an on-premise back-end, and to define a behaviour for each notification, as well as remove reception of notifications.

+**NOTE: if you use OnPremiseMqtt, you won't use AWSMqtt and vice versa.**

 *If you want to know more about the notification system, take a look to [Notification System](#notification-system).*

-Here, first thing you have to do is to define a callback which mainly defines the behaviour when a message arrives
+Here, first thing you have to do is to define a callback, which mainly defines the behaviour when a message arrives

 ```java
 MqttCallbackExtended callback = new MqttCallbackExtended() {